rzhlm/IUBH-stream-anomaly/README.md

 This is a proof-of-concept work within a defined task specification.
 For more professional use, one could consider:
 - adding unit testing and system testing
-- add further sensors, and label their normal ranges for supervised ML, with better metrics
+- add further sensors, and label their normal ranges for supervised ML, with more knowable metrics
 - also use statistical outlier detection techniques (e.g. parametric) and/or clustering techniques
 - add periodic retraining to the model
 - add authentication to the API